 Zero-Emission Vehicles Act

-While the ZEV Act provides the overarching framework for the ZEV standard in the province, some of the more technical components of the legislation are to be prescribed by regulation.
+While the ZEV Act provides the overarching framework for the ZEV standard in the province, some of the more technical components are prescribed by regulation.

+The ZEV Regulation is now in place outlining how B.C. will make the switch to 100% light-duty electric vehicle sales by 2040.

 The ZEV Regulation sets phased-in annual targets and other compliance requirements, ensuring automakers increase the number of EVs that they sell in B.C. to meet consumer demand.

 The ZEV Regulation was informed by engagement and consultation with stakeholders, including the auto industry, local governments, and environmental non-governmental organizations (ENGOs).
 Following comments received during consultation, a technical review of the ZEV Regulation will be held at regular intervals to review market trends, receive input from stakeholders, and allow for any necessary adjustments to the ZEV Regulation.

 For more information about B.C.'s ZEV Act and Regulation, please see the B.C.
 Zero-Emission Vehicles Act & Regulation Guidance Document (PDF 469.6 KB) which provides an overview.

 As committed to in the Province’s CleanBC Roadmap to 2030, the Province is seeking input on ZEV requirements for medium- and heavy-duty (MHD) vehicles in the B.C.
 A consultation paper has been prepared for technical stakeholders to review and provide input on by June 27, 2023.
 Please note that the consultation paper that was originally linked (dated May 16, 2023) has been revised slightly and a new May 19, 2023 version is now linked above for input.